CRM system for banks and financial institutions

 - Desktop and mobile versions

-- Clear UI: Intuitive interface for corporates and public authorities avoiding unnecessary complexity
+- Clear UI: Intuitive interface for impatient business users avoiding unnecessary complexity

-- Ownership structure: Proprietary visualization technology for company structure and ownership path (360 Company Configurator)
+- Ownership and control structure: Proprietary visualization technology for corporate structures and multi-layer ownership paths

-- Language support: All workflows including emails in 4 languages (EN, DE, FR, IT)
+- Language support: All workflows including emails and documentation in 4 languages (EN, DE, FR, IT)

 - Technical Support Hotline: Support in EN, DE, FR, IT during office hours (+41 44 700 28 88)